-- Market forms: Whole, drawn, beheaded and gutted (H&G), dressed, steak and filet.

-- What to look for when purchasing:
+Market forms-whole, drawn, headed and gutted (H&G), dressed, steak and fillet What to look for when purchasing-

-- Clear eyes. - Fresh smell. - Skin and flesh should spring back when gently pushed. - Gills should be bright red to maroon color.
+Clear eyes Fresh smell Skin and flesh should spring back when gently pushed Gills should be bright red- maroon color

-- Proper Storage:
+Proper Storage-

-- Drawn and H&G are stored on ice. - Fillets and steaks on ice but not directly touching.
+Drawn and H&G are stored on ice Fillets and steaks on ice but not directly touching

-- Activity Types of Fish: The flavor, color and texture of fish are determined by the water they live.
+Activity Types of Fish: The flavor, color and texture of fish are determined by the water they live.
 It is also influenced by how active it is.
 The higher the activity level, the darker the flesh and the more pronounced its flavor.

-- Low-Activity Fish: Lean flesh that is delicate in flavor and texture.
+Low-Activity Fish have lean flesh that is delicate in flavor and texture.
 They are typically prepared by gentle moist-heat cooking methods.
-Some have enough texture to up to baking or frying.
+Some have enough texture to up to baking or frying

-- Medium-Activity Fish: Moderately fatty or oily flesh.
+Medium-Activity Fish have moderately fatty or oily flesh.
 The flesh is not pure white and tends not to be as flaky as low activity fish.
-These fish are suitable for all cooking techniques.
+These fish are suitable for all cooking techniques

-- High-Activity Fish: Described as fatty or oily.
+High-Activity Fish are described as fatty or oily.
 They have dark flesh, pronounced flavors, and textures that tend toward meatiness.
-Dry heating techniques are particularly suitable.
+Dry heating techniques are particularly suitable

-- Types of Fish:
+Types of Fish-

-Flat (lean or low activity): Any thin, wide fish with both eyes located on one side of the head and the backbone that runs from head to tail through the lateral line of the body.
-They swim along bottom of ocean and have top darker (pigmented) side and bottom lighter (nonpigmented) side:
+Flat- (lean or low activity) - is any thin, wide fish with both eyes located on one side of the head and the backbone that runs from head to tail through the lateral line of the body.
+They swim along bottom of ocean and have top darker (pigmented) side and bottom lighter (non-pigmented) side

-- Sole, Flounder, Halibut.

-- Culinary uses are commonly baked, poached, sautéed, steamed. - Round: Any fish with a cylindrical body, an eye located on each side of the head, and a backbone that runs from head to tail in the center of the body.
-Most found in freshwater lakes and streams as well as in saltwater. - Lean (low activity) -Cod, Pollock: - Culinary uses are commonly shallow poached, baked, and smoked. - Moderately fatty (medium-activity) Grouper, Bass, Snapper: Culinary uses are commonly poached, grilled, sautéed, baked, and steamed. - Fatty (high activity) Salmon, Trout, Tuna, Amberjack: - Culinary uses are commonly smoked, baked, broil.
+Sole, Flounder, Halibut Culinary uses are commonly baked, poached, sautéed, steamed

+Round- is any fish with a cylindrical body, an eye located on each side of the head, and a backbone that runs from head to tail in the center of the body.
+Most commonly found in freshwater lakes and streams as well as in saltwater.

+Lean (low activity) - cod, Pollock Culinary uses are commonly shallow poached, baked, and smoked

+Moderately fatty (medium-activity) - grouper, bass, snapper Culinary uses are commonly poached, grilled, sautéed, baked, steamed

+Fatty (high activity) -salmon, trout, tuna, amberjack Culinary uses are commonly smoked, baked, broil

-- Cartilaginous (Non-bony fish): Any fish that has a skeleton composed of cartilage instead of bones.
+Cartilaginous (Nonbony fish)- is any fish that has a skeleton composed of cartilage instead of bones.
 Cartilaginous fish often have a smooth, tough outer skin without scales.
-Swordfish, Shark, Skate, Eel culinary common uses are baked, poached, broiled.
+Swordfish, Shark, Skate, Eel culinary common uses are baked, poached, broiled

-- Considerations for Purchasing:
+Considerations for Purchasing:

-- Smell

-- Appearance

-- Touch
+Smell-

+Appearance-

+Touch-

-- Determining Doneness: It takes practice because it involves sight and touch more than temperature.
-Fish that is done will have a caramelized skin, firm and dense interior edges, and a moist, opaque center.
-It should register 145°F on the instant read thermometer when inserted into the thickest part of the fish.
+Determining Doneness- takes practice because it involves sight and touch more than temperature.
+A fish that is done will have a caramelized skin, firm and dense interior edges, and a moist, opaque center.
+It should register 145 F on the instant read thermometer when inserted into the thickest part of the fish.
 Undercooked fish will be translucent, and the juices will be clear and watery.
 Overcooked fish is dry and falls apart easily.